Skhmt/pihole_display/README.md

 	python3 stats.py

 > [!TIP]
-> The display will probably display static for half a second, then finally display text
+> The display will probably display static for a moment.
-> Use `ctrl + C` to exit it for now
+> Use `ctrl + C` to exit it for now.

 ## Make the display run when you reboot